msysbio/microbetag/docs/modules/modules.md

 ---

+## Overview

-microbetag gets as input either a co-occurrence network or an abundance table where either [Silva](https://www.arb-silva.de) or [GTDB](https://gtdb.ecogenomic.org) taxonomies have been used.
+`microbetag` gets as input either a co-occurrence network or an abundance table where either [Silva](https://www.arb-silva.de) or [GTDB](https://gtdb.ecogenomic.org) taxonomies have been used.
 When an abundance table is provided, microbetag firsts builds a co-occurrence network using [FlashWeave](https://github.com/meringlab/FlashWeave.jl) [1].

-Once a network is availalbe, microbetag identifies the taxonomic level that has been assigned to each entry, for example `D_0__Bacteria; D_1__Firmicutes; D_2__Clostridia; D_3__Clostridiales; D_4__Ruminococcaceae; D_5__uncultured; D_6__uncultured rumen bacterium` has reached the family level, while
+Once a network is available, `microbetag` identifies the taxonomic level that has been assigned to each entry, for example `D_0__Bacteria; D_1__Firmicutes; D_2__Clostridia; D_3__Clostridiales; D_4__Ruminococcaceae; D_5__uncultured; D_6__uncultured rumen bacterium` has reached the family level, while
 `D_0__Bacteria; D_1__Actinobacteria; D_2__Coriobacteriia; D_3__Coriobacteriales; D_4__Coriobacteriaceae; D_5__Collinsella; D_6__uncultured bacterium`